 Scholar Gateway Connector

-Scholar Gateway provides access to broader peer-reviewed literature beyond MEDLINE’s scope — useful for health economics, implementation science, or social determinants questions.
+Scholar Gateway provides access to broader peer-reviewed literature beyond MEDLINE’s scope, useful for health economics, implementation science, or social determinants questions.
 Enable it alongside PubMed:

 Search both PubMed (clinical trials and systematic reviews) and Scholar Gateway

-(health policy and economic analyses) on the cost-effectiveness of SPK transplantation
+(health policy and economic analyses) on the cost-effectiveness of SPK

-versus kidney-alone transplantation.
+transplantation versus kidney-alone transplantation.

 bioRxiv/medRxiv Connector

-Search medRxiv for recent preprints on machine learning models for deceased donor
+Search medRxiv for recent preprints on machine learning models for deceased

-kidney quality scoring.
-Mark each result clearly as [PREPRINT — not peer reviewed]
+donor kidney quality scoring.
+Mark each result clearly as

-and note the submission date.
+[PREPRINT - not peer reviewed] and note the submission date.

 Step 1 – Frame the question

-I am preparing a grant background section on DCD versus DBD kidney transplantation.
+I am preparing a grant background section on DCD versus DBD kidney

-Key outcomes: delayed graft function, 1-year graft survival, eGFR at 12 months.
+transplantation.
+Key outcomes: delayed graft function, 1-year graft survival,

+eGFR at 12 months.
 Time frame: 2015-2025.
-Study types: RCTs, cohorts n>100, systematic reviews.
+Study types: RCTs, cohorts n>100,

 Step 2 – Generate the search strategy